GreptimeTeam/docs/docs/greptimecloud/usage.md

 Each API call to read data from your table is a read request.
 RCU is the server resource consumed in one request.
 It depends on the following items:

-- CPU time consumed by the query
+- CPU time consumed by the request
-- Scanned data size
+- Scanned data size by the request

-A standard read capacity unit can consume CPU time up to 1ms or scan up to 1 KB data.
+A standard read capacity unit can consume CPU time up to 1ms or scan up to 1KB data.
 For cpu time or scanned data larger than 1ms or 1KB, additional read capacity units are required.

 :::tip NOTE
 The capacity unit may be subject to change in the future.